ArtemHard/cardsSecond/README.md

 >   > - set status of card for change frequency repeat
 >   > - Change personal info
 > - Have validation on all forms

+> ### Difference:
+> BLL based on RTKQuery
+> Have polymorh components
+> Used SCSS, all components was styled from zero-style
+> Different style
+> another file structure
+> Different backend server